DevAkaya/Elysium/Source/Lore/Substratum/Akaya/Philosophy/The Akayan Sermon.md

 The Wheel Of Validation

 Behold!
 Within thy heavens will you find not someone inflicted with the lust of validation.
-Seek refuge from thy which consumed [[The Creator]] Indeed those among you who live by validation and praise will perish from it's cessation.
+Seek refuge from thy which consumed [[The Creator]] Indeed those among you who live by validation and praise will perish from its cessation.

 The Divine Pendulum